- Zinc deficiency is when the body does not have enough of the mineral zinc for the body's essential functions.

 What is zinc deficiency?

-Zinc deficiency is when the body does not have enough of the mineral zinc.
-Zinc is important for the immune system, wound healing, and normal growth and development during pregnancy, childhood and adolescence.
+Zinc deficiency is when the body does not have enough of the mineral zinc for the body's essential functions.

 What are the symptoms of zinc deficiency?

 Zinc deficiency can result in skin changes that look like eczema at first.
-There may be cracks and a glazed appearance on the skin, often found around the mouth, nappy area and hands.
-The rash doesn’t get better with moisturisers or steroid creams or lotions.
+There may be cracks and a 'glazed' (smooth or glassy) appearance on the skin.
+These changes may be noticed first around the mouth, nappy area and hands.
+The rash doesn't get better with moisturisers, steroid creams or lotions.

 - hair loss